ickb/proposal/README.md

 ### iCKB/CKB Exchange Rate Idea

 The iCKB mechanism for wrapping interest is similar to [Compound's cTokens](https://compound.finance/docs/ctokens).
 The CKB to iCKB exchange rate is determined by block number.
-At block 0 `1 CKB` is equal to `1 iCKB`.
+At the genesis block `1 CKB` is equal to `1 iCKB`.
 As time passes `1 CKB` is slowly worth less than `1 iCKB` at a rate that matches the issuance from the NervosDAO.
 This is because iCKB is gaining value.
 An easier way to understand this is to think of:

 - CKB as inflationary
 - iCKB as non-inflationary